itlamp/Aug-Diff/README.md

 ![alt text](https://github.com/itlamp/Aug-Diff/blob/main/assets/intro_pic.JPG?raw=True)

-# Generative augmentations using diffusion to improve preformance of NN's
+# Generative augmentations using diffusion to improve performance of NN's

 In our project, we aim to demonstrate the effectiveness of generative augmentation using diffusion models on small datasets.